 You'll also update whether the shop meets the requirements in your database by updating the

 Now that you have the handlers and helpers required to check each requirement, you can expose whether the requirements are met using your internal GraphQL API.
-This is necessary to build the requirements checklist in a subsequent tutorial.
+This is necessary to build the requirements checklist.

 server/graphql/schema.jsadd a new type that returns Boolean fields for each of the marketplace requirements.